gustavo-depaula/gustavo-depaula.github.io/content/wiki/GARD/Synthetic Runway Image Dataset.md

 The datasets built using flight simulators (FS2020, BARS, RLD) have far better data diversity as they are able to produce realistic images in different weather and light conditions.
 But, as they use flight simulator games, they are not easily reproducible and extendable.

-These trade-offs indicate the potential of the novel approach of this paper.
+These trade-offs indicate the potential of the novel approach of this work.
 A runway image generating model has the potential to be easily reproducible and extendable as well as being capable of generating images for different realistic scenarios.
 It could also help in generating edge-cases that are hard to replicate in flight simulators and also generate images of novel and unseen airports and runways.

 The paper **Runway Detection and Localization in Aerial Images Using Deep Learning** [@akbar_runway_2019] trains a two-stage pipeline: first, there is a model that detects if there's a runway in the image and then there is another model that does localization.
 Their approach to runway detection is using a Resnet50 model, fine-tuned with a runway image dataset.
 They are able to achieve an accuracy of around 90% in detection, although the dataset used in evaluation uses images with a top-down or satellite-like camera perspective, which is not realistic in the vision-based landing scenario explored in this paper.